-Ш Stage 2 and access the school library in Key Stage 2 e.g. reading buddies.
-Children have visits to their new class and meet their new teacher.
-Become familiar with facilities they will access e.g. cloakrooms.
-Passports produced for children to take home.
-Pupil profile created to support staff with an immediate understanding of the child.
-Dialogue between current staff working with child and new staff who will be working with child.
-Specialised meetings between the SENCo, current and new staff where a child has a high level of funding or additional needs
+- □ Children entering Foundation Stage from nurseries - □ Key Stage 1 children regularly attend whole school assemblies in Key Stage 2 and access the school library in Key Stage 2 e.g. reading buddies. - □ Children have visits to their new class and meet their new teacher.
+Become familiar with facilities they will access e.g. cloakrooms. - □ Passports produced for children to take home. - Pupil profile created to support staff with an immediate understanding of the child. - □ Dialogue between current staff working with child and new staff who will be working with child. - □ Specialised meetings between the SENCo/Assistant SENCo, current and new staff where a child has a high level of funding or additional needs